 One of the most common attrs questions on Stack Overflow is how to have attributes that depend on other attributes.
 For example if you have an API token and want to instantiate a web client that uses it for authentication.
-Based on the previous sections, there are two approaches.
+Based on the previous sections, there's two approaches.

-The simpler one is using attrs_post_init:
+The simpler one is using \\attrs\post\init\\: